Vientiane Travel Guide

 Wat Si Siket © snotch

-Life in Vientiane, the modest capital of Laos, flows along as languidly as the Mekong River, on the banks of which the city is situated.
-Resembling more a sprawling series of villages than an inter-connected urban metropolis, Vientiane is a sleepy place dotted with a mix of Laotian temples and French colonial buildings, most of them crumbling into decay.
-Paddy fields still dot the outlying suburbs and even intrude into the city centre in places.
-Downtown is characterised by narrow lanes that run off the main streets, where bakeries sell croissants alongside vendors touting noodle soup and sticky rice.
+Life in Laos' modest capital flows along as languidly as the Mekong River, next to which the city is situated.
+Visitors will find a sprawling series of villages rather than an inter-connected urban metropolis.
+Laotian temples and crumbling French colonial buildings give Vientiane much of its personality, while paddy fields still dot the outlying suburbs and even penetrate the city centre in places.
+Narrow lanes, croissant-selling bakeries and noodle-soup vendors characterise the downtown area.